openstack/openstack-manuals/doc/config-ref-rst/source/tables/cinder-hpelefthand.rst

     autogenerate-config-doc tool from the openstack-doc-tools repository, or ask for help on the documentation mailing list, IRC channel or meeting.

-.. list-table:: Description of HP LeftHand/StoreVirtual driver configuration options
+.. list-table:: Description of HPE LeftHand/StoreVirtual driver configuration options
    :header-rows: 1
    :class: config-ref-table